emmio-micke/LED-converter/README.md

 alias ledcon="<path>/convert.sh"
 ```

-Change folder and run script:
+Change folder to where you have your section video clips and run script:
 ```
 cd "<path>"
 ledcon